 Contributions- As per the 2022 fiscal plan for Puerto Rico, certified by the Financial Oversight and Management Board for Puerto Rico on January 27, 2022, pursuant to the provisions of PROMESA, the plan shall be funded by employer contributions of \$2 million annually for 10 years (for the total of \$20 million), starting in Plan year 2022/2023.
 There are no additional contributions assumed after the Freeze Date.
 Finally, at the request of the OSPR, the actuarially determined employer contributions are computed using the GASB 25/27 ARC methodology and assumptions.
-For the period of plan ended August 14, 2023, there were employer contributions of \$236,959 and employee contributions of \$3,697 related to the prior fiscal year.
+For the period of plan ended August 14, 2024, there were employer contributions of \$4,225,000 including \$1,975,000 related to the prior fiscal year.

 Plan Membership - No new employee will become a member of the Plan after the Freeze Date.
-At August 14, 2023, the Retirement Plan Membership consisted of the following:
+At August 14, 2024, the Retirement Plan Membership consisted of the following:

 Description Count

-Retirees and beneficiaries receiving benefits 42
+Retirees and beneficiaries receiving benefits 44

 Terminated plan participants entitled to but not yet receiving benefits 23

-Active plan participants 71
+Active plan participants 68

-Total 136
+Total 135

-Rate of Return - For the year ended August 14, 2023, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 4.02%.
+Rate of Return - For the year ended August 14, 2024, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 9.22%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
 Investment Managers can only provide assets information at the end of the month.
 Therefore, even though the actuarial valuation date is August 14th, assets employed to develop the rate of return are those at August 31st.

-Discount Rate - The discount rate used to measure the total pension liability was 4.38%.
-The projection of cash flows used to determine the discount rate assumed that OSPR contributions of \$230,841 (the average of the contributions made in the last 5 years) will be made every year, starting with Plan year 2023/2024 not to exceed projected benefits payments.
-Based on those assumptions, it is expected that the Plan's fiduciary net position will be exhausted by 2024, at which point a municipal bond rate of 4.37% is to be used to discount the benefit payments not covered by the Plan's fiduciary net position.
-The rate equals the S&P Municipal Bond 20 Year High Grade Rate Index (Yield to maturity) at August 14, 2023.
+Discount Rate - The discount rate used to measure the total pension liability was 7.50%.
+The projection of cash flows used to determine the discount rate assumed that OSPR contributions of \$1,032,654 (the average of the contributions made in the last 5 years) will be made every year, starting with Plan year 2024/2025 not to exceed projected benefits payments.
+With these contributions, and assuming that Plan assets achieve annually the expected rate of return of 7.5% the Plan's fiduciary net position (i.e. the Plan assets) will always be sufficient to make projected benefits payments.
+Because of this, the S&P Municipal Bond 20 Year High Grade Rate index (4.13%, yield to maturity at August 14, 2024) applicable when there is an insufficiency of Plan assets to pay projected benefit payments, was no employed in the determination of the discount rate.

-Net Pension Liability - The components of the net pension liability at August 14, 2023, were follows:
+Net Pension Liability - The components of the net pension liability at August 14, 2024, were follows: